wrsdesign/tailwind-easing/README.md

 ]
 ```

-Utils can be generated with Tailiwind `variants`
+If needed, utility variants can be generated with Tailiwind CSS `variants`:

 ```js
 // tailwind.config.js